 Encourage the kids to help recycle food scraps into compost.
 Composting is one way to help children complete the cycle of nature.

-The Kindness Elves left a note for my daughter thanking her for helping dad make sure our compost bin was emptied into the compost after dinner every night.
+The Kindness Elves left a note for my daughter thanking her for helping dad make sure our countertop compost is emptied into the compost bin outside after dinner every night.

 9. Take only Pictures, leave only Footprints

 There is a saying that goes, “Take only pictures, leave only footprints.”
 It is meant to encourage us to leave an area as undisturbed as possible.
 Do your best to pack your trash and leave no trace to be kind to nature and our environment.

 Kids love to collect special treasures in nature to collect and take home, this is fine within reason, as long as it is not illegal.
 Help your naturalist learn not to take everything home with them with the assistance of the Kindness Elves.
 Their little notes work like magic!